 There are good reasons for not building a Nazarene hospital in Haiti.
 It is not because we lack the money.
 It's not because we couldn't find committed people or that we lack the organizational know-how.
 Rather, we haven't built a hospital in Haiti because it does not fit our long-range goals.

 The Gospels show that Jesus did not sit in one place, waiting for people to come to hear Him.
 His ministry was an itinerant one that combined healing and preaching everywhere He went.
-Matthew tells us that He "went through all the towns and villages, teaching in their synagogues, preaching the good news of the kingdom and healing every disease and sickness" (9:35).
+Matthew tells us that He "went through all the towns and villages, teaching in their synagogues, preaching the good news of the kingdom and healing every disease and sickness" (Matthew 9:35).
 We're trying to follow a similar pattern.
 Our medical goal in Haiti is simple: health care for every village where the gospel of the Kingdom is preached.
 That's not original with us.
 Jesus showed us how.

 Our goal has been to meet health care needs wherever we're preaching the gospel.
 That's a lofty goal, given our limited resources.
 As Nazarene leaders have hammered out a workable strategy for Haiti, they've had to make choices.
 In medicine, we had two alternatives.
 The first alternative: Build a hospital and center our medical work in it.
 The second alternative: Develop a workable village-based health care program.